axelvaldez/radical-companies/_posts/radical-model/2023-04-17-feelings-are-not-enough.markdown

 </div>

 <h1>&nbsp;</h1>
- <p>My feelings are never reflected in the world, my relationships are.
-Relationships are the way that I relate to the world.
-I can relate to the world outside my head only through my relationships.</p>
- <p>Relationships with people, sometimes through things.
-Through paintings, through sculpture, through the written word.
-But ultimately with people.
-Feelings that get out of my head and guide my actions.</p>
+ <p>Your feelings are never reflected in the world, your relationships are.
+You can relate to the world outside your head only through your relationships.
+Relationships with people.
+Sometime via things: paintings, sculpture, or the written word, but ultimately with people.
+That is how I get out of my head, that is what guides my actions.</p>

 <h1>Selective Listening</h1>
  <p>Of all the things that I say and do, people will select what resonate with them, what brings out feelings of their own.
 The relationship is based on what I say and what they hear.
 The stuff in the middle is what the relationship is based on.</p>